Piper Sandler Reaffirms Overweight Rating for Weatherford International (NASDAQ:WFRD)

 Piper Sandler reiterated their overweight rating on shares of Weatherford International (NASDAQ:WFRD – Get Rating) in a report issued on Wednesday, Benzinga reports.
 They currently have a $70.00 price target on the stock.

 Several other brokerages have also recently issued reports on WFRD.
 The Goldman Sachs Group boosted their price target on shares of Weatherford International from $38.00 to $53.00 and gave the company a buy rating in a research report on Wednesday, November 2nd.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Weatherford International from $49.00 to $54.00 in a report on Thursday, October 27th.
+Deutsche Bank Aktiengesellschaft boosted their price target on shares of Weatherford International from $49.00 to $54.00 in a research report on Thursday, October 27th.

 Weatherford International Price Performance